 Prescribed, controlled and planned burns are the same thing.

-In Western Australia, they are referred to as prescribed burns because they follow a ‘prescription’ with a number of conditions that need to be met.
+In Western Australia, they are referred to as prescribed burns because they follow a ‘prescription’ with several conditions that need to be met.

 Why does Parks and Wildlife conduct prescribed burns?

-The department uses prescribed burning for a number of purposes:
+The department uses prescribed burning for several purposes:

-- to rehabilitate vegetation after disturbance, such as timber harvesting and mining,
+• to rehabilitate vegetation after disturbance, such as ecological thinning and mining

 What is involved in prescribed burning?